seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-liberty-app-to-openshift-local.md

 For this exercise, I wrote a [basic servlet](https://github.com/seanbyd/LibertyToOpenShift) to deploy to OpenShift.
 The goal being to learn about deploying apps to OpenShift, rather than developing apps for running in OpenShift.

-You'll need this to complete this guide.
+To complete this guide you need to download this sampe app.

-## Deployment

 ### Download the sample project